 The clock is ticking

 When it was approved last spring, the ERS plan was given a three-year deadline to begin work.
-A third of that time has elapsed, and Eagle Town Engineer Tom Gosiorowski and Eagle Town Manager Willy Powell say they have launched engineering and infrastructure discussions with ERS.
-In particular, Powell said he has been working through water rights issues with RED.
+A third of that time has elapsed and Eagle Town Engineer Tom Gosiorowski and Eagle Town Manager Willy Powell say they have launched engineering and infrastructure discussions with ERS.
+In particular, Powell said he has been working though water rights issues with RED.

-“The town of Eagle and RED have continued water rights negotiations and discussion and evaluations have included water rights split between non-potable irrigation and municipal water use, methods to deliver non-potable water to the ERS site, and timing of water rights dedication to the town,” Powell said.
+“The town of Eagle and RED have continued water rights negotiations and discussion and evaluations have included water rights split between non-potable irrigation and municipal water use, methods to deliver non-potable water to the ERS site, and timing of water rights dedication to the town,” said Powell.

 As for other off-site improvements, Gosiorowski said that his work with RED to date has largely centered around sewer line design.
 Sewer lines to the site run through the existing Eagle Commercial Park and must be up sized to meet the needs of the new development.
 “Working in an area that is already developed is more difficult than working in a hay field,” said Gosiorowski.